aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/markdownsaveoptions/_index.md

 ```

-Exports hyperlink using reference definitions instead of inline format.
+Indicates whether to export hyperlink using reference definitions instead of inline format.
 The default value is false.

 **Returns:**
 boolean